Read more about Exercise

 According to the CDC only 25% of adults in the United States report engaging in recommended physical activity.
 The CDC recommends getting an average of 30 minutes of moderate activity a day to maintain a healthy life style.
-At the NMSU activity center students can engage in numerous sports and exercise classes.
+At the NMSU Activity Center and Aquatic Center, students can engage in numerous sports and exercise classes.
 More into the outdoors?
 Check out the NMSU Outdoor Rec program’s trip schedule for camping, sailing, hiking and more!

-- Cardio or aerobic activities.
-Achieve the aerobic activity recommendation through one of the following options:
+- Achieve the aerobic activity recommendation through one of the following options (any combination of):

 - A minimum of 30 minutes of moderate-intensity physical activity per day (such as brisk walking) most days of the week, or